cyrex562/imgui-rs/README.md

  A: Read 'PROGRAMMER GUIDE' above.
 Read examples/README.txt.

  Q: How can I tell whether to dispatch mouse/keyboard to Dear ImGui or my application?
- A: You should read the 'io.WantCaptureMouse', 'io.WantCaptureKeyboard' and 'io.WantTextInput' flags!
+ A: You should read the 'io.want_capture_mouse', 'io.want_capture_keyboard' and 'io.want_text_input' flags!
  >> See https://www.dearimgui.org/faq for a fully detailed answer.
 You really want to read this.

  Q. How can I enable keyboard controls?